Hundreds hold rare protest in Bahrain after prisoner's death | Health

 Hundreds hold rare protest in Bahrain after prisoner's death

-Videos of the protest, which corresponded to Associated Press reporting on the demonstrations, saw those marching shout that they held King Hamad bin Isa Al Khalifa responsible for Barakats death.An Interior Ministry statement said Barakat, 48, had been on a respirator in recent days and died at a hospital.
+Videos of the protest, which corresponded to Associated Press reporting on the demonstrations, saw those marching shout that they held King Hamad bin Isa Al Khalifa responsible for Barakats death over poor care.An Interior Ministry statement said Barakat, 48, had been on a respirator and died at a hospital.

 - Country:

-Hundreds have held a rare protest in Bahrain over the death of a vaccinated prisoner from the coronavirus held by the island kingdom.
+Hundreds have held a rare protest in Bahrain over the death of a prisoner from the coronavirus despite being vaccinated months earlier by the island kingdom.
 The demonstration Wednesday night saw protesters march in the streets of the village of Diah over the death earlier in the day of Husain Barakat.
-Videos of the protest, which corresponded to Associated Press reporting on the demonstrations, saw those marching shout that they held King Hamad bin Isa Al Khalifa responsible for Barakat's death.
+Videos of the protest, which corresponded to Associated Press reporting on the demonstrations, saw that marching shout that they held King Hamad bin Isa Al Khalifa responsible for Barakat's death over poor care.

 The two shots use different technologies.
 The Pfizer shots, a so-called "mRNA vaccine," contain a piece of genetic code that trains the immune system to recognize the spiked protein on the surface of the virus.
 The Sinopharm vaccine is an "inactivated" shot made by growing the whole virus in a lab and then killing it.